Everton 6-3 Bournemouth

 Goal!

 Goal!
 Everton 4, Bournemouth 2.
 Romelu Lukaku (Everton) left footed shot from the centre of the box to the centre of the goal.
-Assisted by Seamus Coleman.
+Assisted by Seamus Coleman with a cross.

 Substitution